 Choose eight of the following, or six and the Research Project course (SCIE701, runs across two semesters).

 Asterisk (*) indicates recommended electives for this major.

 In your final year you can enrol in the Research Project course (30 points) if you have at least a B grade average in 60 points at level 6.
 This may involve working on an industry-related project related to your major.

 SCIE701 Research Project

 *After completing a graduate diploma in education.

 Find out more about industry trends, job descriptions and what employers may be looking for.

-You can combine this major with other majors like Geospatial Science, Marine Biology or Applied Conservation, and complete your Bachelor of Science within three years without doing more than the standard eight papers (120 points) per year.
+You can combine this major with other majors like Geospatial Science, Marine Biology or Applied Conservation, and complete your Bachelor of Science within three years without doing more than the standard eight courses (120 points) per year.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.